zeljkobekcic/dotfiles/README.md

 ## You have an interesting/cool program I should give a try?

-I am always happy to try new stuff.
-If you think that something is really worth giving a shot mail me (see my profile)
+I am always happy to try new programs that make my life easer (preferably cli).
+Do you think I should give it a try?
+Mail me 😀